Brzeg: Transport

 Brzeg has well developed railway and bus transportation services.
 The PKP Brzeg railway station is operated by PKP Intercity and Przewozy Regionalne.
-The town has direct connections to Opole, Wrocław, Kraków, Warszawa, Katowice, Poznań, Szczecin, Zielona Góra, Lublin, Kielce, Przemyśl, Zamość, Nysa, and other cities.
+The town has direct connections to Opole, Wrocław, Kraków, Warsaw, Katowice, Poznań, Szczecin, Zielona Góra, Lublin, Kielce, Przemyśl, Zamość, Nysa, and other cities.
 The Brzeg bus service is operated by PKS Brzeg, with ten bus lines around the town and Gmina Brzeg.
 The important routes are to Wrocław, Opole, Grodków, Namysłów, Nysa, Karpacz, Strzelin, Wiązów, and others.
 On Sunday, there is a special route to Szklarska Poręba.

 In 2013, a hospital helipad was opened by Mossora Street (ul.
 Mossora).